tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Shared-Key.md

                CanonicalizedResource;
 ```

  The following example shows a signature string for a [Get Blob](Get-Blob.md) operation.
-Note that where there is no header value, the new-line character only is specified.
+Where there is no header value, the new-line character only is specified.

 ```
 GET\n\n\n\n\n\n\n\n\n\n\n\nx-ms-date:Sun, 11 Oct 2009 21:49:13 GMT\nx-ms-version:2009-09-19\n/myaccount/mycontainer\ncomp:metadata\nrestype:container\ntimeout:20